 This repeated distribution results in a sum of terms, each the product of three variables.
 We see that each term is the result of choosing either the \(x\) or the \(y\) from each of the binomials.
 For example, the term \(x\y\X\) is the result of choosing the \(x\) from the first binomial, the \(\y\) from the second, and the \(\X\) from the third.

-When we collect like terms, to find the coefficient for the \(x^2y\) term, for example, we collect all the terms in which we have chosen \(x\) two times (and \(y\) the other one time).
+Say we want to find the coefficient of the \(x^2y\) therm.
+We collect like terms, collecting all the terms in which we have chosen \(x\) two times (and \(y\) the other one time).
 Alternatively, the \(x^2y\) term comes from all the strings with two \(x\) and one \(y\text{,}\) just like a bit string or lattice path.
 No matter how you think of it, the result is that we have \(\binom{3}{2} = 3\) terms with the form \(x^2y\text{.}\)

-Hopefully it is clear that this generalizes to the expansion of \((x+y)^n\) for any positive integer \(n\text{.}\) This is known as the Binomial Theorem.
+Hopefully it is clear that this generalizes to the expansion of \((x+y)^n\) for any positive integer \(n\text{.}\) This is known as the binomial theorem.

 The number of subsets of \(\{1,2,\ldots, 8\}\) of size 3 is the same as the number of subsets of \(\{1,2,\ldots, 7\}\) of size either \(2\) or \(3\text{.}\) Explain why this makes sense.